ink1ing/laziest-brow/README.md

 - `content.js` runs on ChatGPT pages to auto-fill the prompt from `?q=` and auto-click the send button.

 ## Install (Developer Mode)
+Option A — One-click download (Releases):
+1. Go to GitHub Releases and download `laziest-browser-vX.Y.Z.zip`.
+2. Unzip to a folder.
+3. Open Chrome → `chrome://extensions`.
+4. Toggle on "Developer mode" (top-right).
+5. Click "Load unpacked" and select the unzipped folder.
+6. Pin the extension if you like; it has no popup UI.

+Option B — From source:
 1. Download or clone this repository.
 2. Open Chrome → `chrome://extensions`.
 3. Toggle on "Developer mode" (top-right).